felixrabe/ndn-js/README.md

 By default, both parts of the library connect automatically to a set of proxies and hubs that are part of the NDN research project's [testbed](http://named-data.net/ndn-testbed/).
-There are currently no restrictions on non- commercial, research-oriented data exchange on this testbed.
+There are currently no restrictions on non-commercial, research-oriented data exchange on this testbed.
 See the [Policies for Connecting Nodes to the NDN Testbed](http://named-data.net/ndn-testbed/policies-connecting-nodes-ndn-testbed/), or contact jburke@remap.ucla.edu for more details.